-Jana Strasburg joined PNNL in 2003 and over the years has had an opportunity to serve in many different roles throughout the laboratory.
-She started her career as an intern working on laser-based detection of chemicals relating to nuclear nonproliferation.
-Over the next several years, she worked on this and other projects, taking on increasing levels of responsibility from project contributor, task lead, project manager, and eventually principal investigator.
-From 2008–2010 she took on an off-site assignment in Washington, DC, serving as a technical advisor to the Office of Nuclear Nonproliferation Research and Development.
+Strasburg started at PNNL in 2003 as an intern working on laser-based detection of chemicals relating to nuclear nonproliferation.
+Over the years, she took on increasing responsibility from project contributor, task lead, project manager, to principal investigator.
+From 2008 to 2010 she did an off-site assignment in Washington, DC, as a technical advisor to the Department of Energy - Office of Nuclear Nonproliferation Research and Development.

-Upon returning to the laboratory, her focus shifted from measurement-science-based projects to ones that bridged measurement science, information analytics, and data science, culminating in her leadership of the annual Science of Multi-INT (SOMI) Workshop on behalf of the National Reconnaissance Office from 2012–2016.
-In 2013, she began to serve in organizational leadership roles within PNNL’s National Security Directorate (NSD).
-Previous roles include technical group manager of the Applied Physics group, division portfolio lead for the Signature Science and Technology Division, and an acting assignment as the NSD chief science and technology officer.
-Building on her cross-disciplinary experience, Jana led a team to develop new approaches to accelerate innovation at the laboratory, including a pilot program called Q-Camp.
-In 2017, she gave a TEDx Richland presentation discussing the pilot and the lessons learned.
-She continues to work in this innovation space at PNNL, working with project and task leaders to catalyze diverse, multidisciplinary teams to develop new ideas and accelerate progress.
+Upon returning to the laboratory, Strasburg’s focused on projects that bridged measurement science, information analytics, and data science.
+In 2013, she began to serve in organizational leadership within NSD—including technical group manager of the Applied Physics group, division portfolio lead for the Signature Science and Technology Division, and NSD chief science and technology officer on an acting assignment.

+Strasburg also led the Q-Camp pilot program which developed new approaches to accelerate innovation at the laboratory.
+In 2017, Strasburg gave a TEDx Richland presentation discussing the pilot and the lessons learned.
+She continues to work with project leaders to catalyze diverse, multidisciplinary teams to develop new ideas and accelerate progress.